Skip to content

 schedule.promptstringYesPrompt sent each time the cron fires.

 outputsarrayNoWhere results go.
-Only valid with trigger.
+Only valid with trigger or schedule.

 toolsobjectNoTool enable/disable map.
 Unmentioned tools keep defaults.